Helter skelter (ride): In popular culture

 The helter skelter was the subject and inspiration of the song of the same name by the Beatles from The White Album.
 Paul McCartney explained that he was "using the symbol of a helter-skelter as a ride from the top to the bottom--the rise and fall of the Roman Empire--and this was the fall, the demise, the going down."
-However, upon listening to the album, American criminal Charles Manson interpreted Helter Skelter as a call to violence, and so the song came to embody his Family's internal belief system, leading to their goal to incite an apocalyptic race war.
-Manson and his followers murdered Sharon Tate and four others in her Los Angeles home of 10050 Cielo Drive in 1969, and the murder of a grocery store owner and his wife followed the next night.
-At this second crime scene, a misspelling of the term "helter-skelter" was found written in blood, which stopped McCartney from performing the song live for a number of years.
+Upon listening to the album, American criminal Charles Manson interpreted Helter Skelter as a call to violence, and so the song came to embody his Family's internal belief system, leading to their goal to incite an apocalyptic race war.
+In 1969, Manson and his followers murdered Sharon Tate and four others in her Los Angeles home of 10050 Cielo Drive, and the murder of a grocery store owner and his wife the following night.
+At this second crime scene, a misspelling of the term "helter-skelter" was found written in blood, which stopped McCartney from performing the song live for many years to come.

+The ride has also been featured in Planet Coaster 2.